Neighbors reflect on Rochester’s ‘state of emergency’ nearly 50 days after enactment

 ROCHESTER, N.Y.
-(WROC) – Two homicides taking place within 48 hours in the city of Rochester has made for a violent Labor Day Weekend.
+(WROC) — Two homicides taking place within 48 hours in the City of Rochester have made for a violent Labor Day Weekend.

 The city has now recorded 55 homicides so far this year.